 The following elements must be displayed in text.
 An icon may be used along with the text.
 App developers shall employ a mechanism that facilitates ready consumer access to explanatory information (“parentheticals”).
 The parentheticals explain the bolded terms listed below in Sections II.A. and B. These parentheticals may be modified as described in Sections III.A.-F.

-App developers shall not be required to disclose in the short form notice collection or sharing of data that is not identified or is promptly de-identified and where reasonable steps are taken to ensure that the data cannot be re-associated with a specific individual or device.
-App developers shall be deemed to take such reasonable steps to the extent that they:

-(a) take reasonable measures to ensure that the data is de-identified;

-(b) commit not to try to re-identify the data; and

-(c) contractually prohibit downstream recipients from trying to re-identify the data.

 A. Data Collected

-Each app shall inform consumers which of the following data categories it collects:
+The short form notice shall inform consumers which of the following data categories the app collects:

 Biometrics (information about your body, including fingerprints, facial recognition, signatures and/or voice print.)

+Browser History (a list of websites visited)

-Browser, Phone, or Text Log (a list of websites visited, or the calls or texts made or received.)
+Phone or Text Log (a list of the calls or texts made or received.)

-Contacts (including list of contacts, social networking connections or their phone numbers, postal, email and text addresses.)
+Contacts (including list of contacts, social networking connections or their phone numbers, postal, email and text addresses)

 Financial Info (includes credit, bank and consumer-specific financial information such as transaction data.)